Useful Links & Student Help

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

 Students are expected to complete all the remote learning that has been set for them while they are isolating.
-It is really helpful if parents and carers can support this by helping their child/children quickly establish routines, provide a quite space to work and a surface to work on, ask to see what they have been working on each day and monitor Go4Schools regularly.
+It is really helpful if parents and carers can support this by helping their child/children quickly establish routines, provide a quiet space to work and a surface to work on, ask to see what they have been working on each day and monitor Go4Schools regularly.

 If parents or carers are concerned about anything to do with remote learning or their child’s wellbeing, please contact the head of year by email